plake492/bamazon/README.md

 <hr>

-The add to stock option allows th emanager to select a specific item and add to its stock.
-After doing so, the user will see the previosu stock, the new stock, the cost of restock and the companies overall assets after the purchase:
+The Add To Inventory option allows the manager to select a specific item and add to its stock.
+After doing so, the user will see the previous stock, the new stock, the cost of restock and the new company overall assets after the purchase:

 ![node](Media/bM4.png)